 Permanent Senate Commission for the Investigation of Health Hazards of Chemical Compounds in the Work Area

-The mandate of the Senate Commission for the Investigation of Health Hazards of Chemical Compounds in the Work Area (known as the MAK Commission) is to provide scientific advice to the DFG Senate, federal and state governments, parliaments and public authorities on health protection issues in connection with exposure to hazardous substances, particularly in the workplace.
-The MAK Commission is the oldest commission of the DFG, having been in existence for more than 60 years.
-Since 2012, the commission has had the status of a Permanent Senate Commission.
+The Senate Commission for the Investigation of Health Hazards of Chemical Compounds in the Work Area, the so-called MAK Commission, provides scientific advice to the DFG Senate and federal/state governments, parliaments and authorities on health protection issues in connection with exposure to hazardous substances, especially in the field of occupational safety.

-- Interner LinkStructure of the Commission
+Structure of the Commission

 - Externer LinkMAK Collection